ExxistanceDC/Tama-English-Translation/README.md

 - ...but it won't be _that_ easy, because not only are you competing against a time limit, there are various hazards in each stage:
   - **HOLE**.
 It's a hole.
 Shouldn't need much explaining.
 Some of them move around, and there are even holes that change shape.
   - **SPRING**.
 A spring.
 If the Tama bumps into it, it'll get bounced away from the spring.
   - **DOOR**.
 A hidden door.
-If you spot an oddly-colored wall that looks fishy,  give it a push - it might just open a shortcut.
+If you spot an oddly-colored wall that looks fishy,  give it a push; it might open a shortcut.
   - **HAND**.
 A hand shoots out from a wall, grabs the Tama, and hurls it away.
 Wait for it to pause and slip on past.
   - **SPOON**.
-Land on it and you get flung, but it's can be helpful sometimes in carrying you closer to the goal.
+Land on it and you get flung, but it can be helpful sometimes in getting you closer to the goal.
   - **SWITCH**.
 Press it and a wall or door opens up somewhere.
   - **OOZE**.
 A nasty thing that melts the Tama.
 Steer clear of it as much as you can.
   - **SPINNER**.
 Touch it and you'll be knocked off in some strange direction.
 There are all kinds, from the flower spinner on down.